Shwam/birdcam/README.md

 	- cv2
 	- rtsp
 - cuda
+- darknet (clone into birdcam/ directory and build)

 ## Supported Cameras
 Camera control is performed using the hi3510 Common Gateway Interface.
 It should also work with other PTZ cameras which implement the same CGI.